Poetry

 Translated Poems

 Below are English translations of some of my Gaelic poems.
-They don’t claim to be poems in their own right but may give some idea of the originals, which can be viewed by following the Gàidhlig links.
+They may give some idea of the originals, which can be viewed by following the Gàidhlig links.

 In the Moor